- Read our review guidelines

-Folding kayaks are generally built for convenience.
-They can allow you to own a kayak even if you don’t have the space at home to store a traditional kayak.
+The best folding kayaks are generally built for convenience and are extremely portable.
+They can allow you to own a whole kayak even if you don’t have the space at home to store a traditional kayak.
 They can also fit in the back of a car so you don’t need to worry about trailers or other transportation methods.

-The fact that they are able to be folded down, often into the size of a suitcase, means you can even live in a small apartment and still be able to enjoy kayaking in your free time.
+The fact that they are collapsible, often into the size of a suitcase, means you can even live in a small apartment and still be able to enjoy kayaking in your free time.
 Sometimes the outer skin of the kayak becomes the carry case.

 However, unlike an inflatable kayak, a folding kayak simply requires that you fold the various interlocking sections together to build it rather than inflate it with air.
-This means the vessel can be more similar to a hard shell kayak than an inflatable one and may offer similar performance qualities, such as speed.
+This means the vessel can be more similar to a hard shell kayak than an inflatable kayak and may offer similar high performance qualities, such as speed.
 However, an inflatable kayak may be better for rough water and rapids than a folding one.

 What Are They Made Out Of?

-Many foldable yaks are made out of polypropylene, a type of plastic that is durable and can retain its shape after being bent or folded.
+Many non inflatable and foldable kayaks are made out of polypropylene, a type of heavy duty waterproof material (plastic) that is durable and can retain its shape after being bent or folded.

-For the purpose of folding kayaks, this can make it a good choice to provide the strength needed to support weight in the water and resist small impacts.
+For the purpose of portable folding kayaks, this can make it a good choice to provide the strength needed to support maximum weight in the water and resist small impacts.
 This material also means it has the flexibility required to enable the vessel to be folded and refolded numerous times.
 But material quality can vary.

 As with many materials, however, frequent exposure to the sun can weaken the plastic.
-You might find that some folding yaks will be treated with a UV protectant to give you added durability.
+You might find that most foldable kayaks will be treated with a UV protectant to give you added durability.
 The best folding kayaks will usually have this feature for improved UV resistance.